ESIPFed/science-on-schema.org/guides/Dataset.md

 #### Accessing Data through a Service Endpoint

+The [schema:distribution](https://schema.org/distribution) property is used to indicate mechanisms to access a described dataset.
+In some cases the data can be access via a WebAPI with request that include parameters that enable, for example, subsetting, filtering, selection of different format options.
+The value expected for a [schema:distribution](https://schema.org/distribution) is [schema:DataDownload](https://schema.org/DataDownload) populated with a simple URL (see [Distribution](https://github.com/ESIPFed/science-on-schema.org/blob/master/guides/Dataset.md#distributions)) for simple file-download distributions.

-If access to the data requires some input parameters before a download can occur, we can use the [schema:potentialAction](https://schema.org/potentialAction) in this way:
+If access to the data is via WebAPI request that requires some input parameters before a download can occur, we can use the [schema:potentialAction](https://schema.org/potentialAction), which the [schema:DataDownload](https://schema.org/DataDownload) object inherits from [schema:Thing](https://schema.org/Thing).
+The value expected for a [schema:potentialAction](https://schema.org/potentialAction) is [schema:SearchAction](https://schema.org/SearchAction).
+In the simplest case, the search action target is a [schema:EntryPoint](https://schema.org/EntryPoint) that specifies a urlTemplate (see IETF RFC-6570
+[IETF RFC-6570](https://tools.ietf.org/html/rfc6570)), and a set of urlTemplate-input [schema:PropertyValueSpecification](https://schema.org/PropertyValueSpecification) objects that describe the template parameters.
+(Note there is discussion about an alternative approach that uses query-input as a separate element, see issues [#2340](https://github.com/schemaorg/schemaorg/issues/2340) and [#2342](https://github.com/schemaorg/schemaorg/issues/2342) in the schema.org github repository).
+The [schema:valueName](https://schema.org/valueName) in each property value specification matches one of the urlTemplate parameters, which are enclosed in curly braces ('{}').

 ![Service Endpoint](/assets/diagrams/dataset/dataset_service-endpoint.svg "Dataset - Service Endpoint")

+The basic pattern looks like this:

 <pre>
 {